 Mechanical parts are subject to wear and need to be replaced in time.
-Under standard operating conditions, this type of procedure must be performed after every 1,200 hours of use, which corresponds to about half a year.
+Under standard operating conditions, this type of procedure must be performed after every 3,600 hours of use, which corresponds to about half a year.
 Replacing the robot’s mechanical parts can be done without delivering it to the distributor.
 Only a room with sufficient lighting is required.
 This work can be done by the distributor’s technicians in the course of a few hours.

 This work involves calibrating the robot’s electronic systems, something that is usually more convenient to do at the distributor’s site.
 The technical specialists who are capable of doing this maintenance work undergo training administered directly by SMP Robotics.
 They receive round-the-clock technical support from the manufacturer’s service engineers and have access to a warehouse with spare parts and components.
 The qualification level that these specialists possess allows them to do any kind of repair work and to update the robot’s internal software.

 The robot’s software can be upgraded at the distributor’s site, and its electronic control units can be replaced there as well.
 This work allows improving the robot’s performance without needing to acquire a new robot model.
 Most of the elements in its design, frame, body, and wheels remain the same, but changing the electronic control units allows for increased robot efficiency and profitability.
 During any hardware upgrade, information about the robot’s cruise routes is saved; however, one additional training run is required.

-Operational support for the robot’s end user is provided by the distributor’s technicians.
+Operational support for the robot’s end-user is provided by the distributor’s technicians.
 SMP Robotics, the manufacturer, trains its technical experts from Level 4 onward.
 They are able to maintain, repair, and upgrade the robots and also train new users and technicians.
 These experts, in turn, have access to 24/7 technical support on the part of SMP Robotics.
 To ensure swift repair, the manufacturer maintains a warehouse of control units, assemblies, and spare parts for all of its robot models.